Maximizing Energy Efficiency: The Benefits of R120 Insulation for Your Home's Walls

 1. Preparation:

-• Purchase the appropriate R120 insulation.
-Consider the form of insulation (batts, rolls, loose-fill, etc.).
+• Acquire the appropriate form of R120 insulation (batts, rolls, loose-fill, etc.).

-• Prepare the workspace by clearing it of debris and other materials.
+• Clear the workspace of debris and other materials to create a safe environment.

-• Seal any gaps with caulk or expanding foam to prevent air leaks, which can diminish the effectiveness of the insulation.
+• Seal any gaps with caulk or expanding foam to prevent air leaks, which can undermine insulation effectiveness.

-• Ensure that the space is dry; insulation should not be installed over damp surfaces.
+• Ensure the area is dry, as insulation should not be placed over damp surfaces.

-• Put on protective gear, including a dust mask, safety goggles, gloves, and full-coverage clothing.
+• Wear protective gear, including a dust mask, safety goggles, gloves, and full-coverage clothing.

 3. Cutting the Insulation: